 The SAB 121 application questions and answers in this section reflect those we have encountered in practice since its issuance.
-New questions and answers added in March 2023 are indicated with markings.
+A new Question and a new Example were added in May 2024 and are identified with \\.
+Questions that have been substantively updated or revised in May 2024 are identified with #.